jandelgado/rabtap/README.md

 ##### Evaluation context

-During evaluation, the context (i.e. the current exchange, queue, binding or message) is made available in the filter expression as variables.
+During evaluation, the context (i.e. the current exchange, queue, binding or message) is made available to the filter expression as variables.
 In the `info` command, the following context is set:

 * the current exchange is bound to the variable [exchange](#exchange-type)
 * the current queue is bound to the variable [queue](#queue-type)
 * the current binding is bound to the variable [binding](#binding-type)

-In the `sub` and `tap` commands, the following bindings are available:
+In the `sub` and `tap` commands, the following context is set:

 * the current received message is bound to the variable [rt_msg](#message-type), which allows access to the message-metadata and the body
 * the current count of messages received that passed the filter is bound to `rt_count`
-* Helper function are provided for accessing the message body:
+* Helper functions are provided to access the message body:
   * the `rt_toStr` function converts a byte buffer into a string, e.g. `let b=toJSON(rt_toStr(rt_msg.Body))`
   * the `rt_gunzip` function decompresses the given byte buffer, e.g. `let